 For our most recent visit, we booked a Club Level Standard View room through our choice travel advisor, Lauren Quirk of Travel With Character LLC.
 We paid $946.13 per night, which was rack rate.
 There were unfortunately no Annual Passholder offer rates available.
 That’s usually our preferred way to book Club Level stays.

 Staying at Yacht Club, you get the perks of any Disney stay.
 You’ll have access to free transportation to and from the parks and Disney Springs.
-You’ll also have access to Early Theme Park Entry and the ability to book your individual Lightning Lanes at 7AM (as opposed to when the parks open).
-Yacht Club is a deluxe hotel, so guests have access to Extended Evening Hours, granting these guests extra time in select parks on select nights.
+You’ll also have access to Early Theme Park Entry and the ability to purchase and book Lightning Lanes 7 days in advance of your trip, rather than 3 days in advance of your visit date.

 Arrival and Check-In at Yacht Club

 There are several ways to get between the airport and Walt Disney World.
-We used Mears Connect this trip, which will likely be the last time we use it.
+We used Mears Connect this trip, which will likely be the last time we use it (update/confession: it wasn’t).
 Our hotel was originally set to be the sixth stop.
 After an hour on the bus, we exited at the fifth stop—BoardWalk Inn—to get pizza and coffee there before walking to Yacht Club.
 It’s worth noting that Yacht Club’s stellar location was a convenience to us even before we got to the hotel.

 Disney has pushed people toward online check-in the last few years.
 We checked in online and had a room assignment just before we got to the hotel, so we were able to head straight to our room.
 I had some Magic Band issues, but was able to use my phone to unlock the door until I visited the club concierge to recode my band (the front desk can also do this).